netdata/terraform-provider-netdata/docs/resources/room.md

 page_title: "netdata_room Resource - terraform-provider-netdata"
 subcategory: ""
 description: |-
   Provides a Netdata Cloud Room resource.
+Use this resource to manage rooms in the selected space.
 ---

 # netdata_room (Resource)

 Provides a Netdata Cloud Room resource.
+Use this resource to manage rooms in the selected space.

 ## Example Usage